Share this

 clinical trials: the challenge of subject retention

-1. Most clinical trials have a small population of patients with conditions being investigated.
-Once they've been found, it can be hard to keep them engaged.
-One reliable means of finding and keeping patients who are willing to participate in these trials is making the research public.
-Once the patients are there, it’s important to let them know everything there is to know (that is reasonable to reveal to the patient) about the research.
-A training session in which the patients meet the scientists they will be working with is sometimes appropriate.
-It would help patients know what is expected of them and why they're doing this.
+- Communication is key: Most clinical trials have a small population of patients who have the conditions being investigated.
+Once these study subjects have been found, it can be hard to keep them engaged.
+One reliable means of retaining subjects in these trials is communicating why the research is important.
+Once the patients are there, it’s important to let them know everything there is to know (that is reasonable to reveal) about the research.
+A training session in which the patients meet the scientists they will be working can be appropriate.
+It helps people understand what is expected of them and why they're doing this.

-2. There is often a fear of side effects.
-This can lead to patients dropping out of the research.
-This usually affects patients at the initial stage of the study just before the trials start.
-It is often a psychological factor and can be eased by creating awareness.
-Information helps put the patients’ minds at ease and lets them know what to expect.
-Once the trials start, the patients do not drop out of the study because of uncertainty; they already know what to expect.
+- Fear is a factor: There is often a fear of side effects or fear of painful procedures.
+This can lead to patients dropping out of the research study (clinical trial) early.
+Fear usually affects patients at the initial stage of the study just before a trial begins.
+There is a psychological component that can be eased by creating awareness.
+Information helps put peoples' minds at ease and lets them know what to expect.
+Once the trial starts, informed patients are less likely to drop out of the study because of uncertainty; they already know what to expect.

 Share this